Last updated: 27 October 2025

 Skilled Worker Visa

 Generally, you should submit your application up to 3 months before you are due to start working in the UK.
-In general, you will need to be able to prove you are qualified for the job that has been offered, that the job fits the criteria of these categories, and the company offering the job is registered as an official sponsor of overseas employees.
+You will need to be able to prove you are qualified for the job that has been offered, that the job fits the criteria of these categories, and the company offering the job is registered as an official sponsor of overseas employees.

 Health and Care Worker Visa

-The Health and Care Worker Visa is for medical professionals to work in an eligible job with the NHS, an NHS supplier or in adult social care.
-To be eligible for the Health and Care Worker Visa, your job must be one of the jobs listed in this list, you must have a ‘certificate of sponsorship’, and be paid a minimum salary.
+The Health and Care Worker Visa is for medical professionals to work in an eligible job with the NHS, or NHS supplier.
+To be eligible for the Health and Care Worker Visa, your job must be one of the jobs listed in this list, you must have a ‘certificate of sponsorship’ (CoS), and be paid a minimum salary.
 You will need to prove your knowledge of English when you apply, unless you are from this list of countries.

 When you apply for a Health and Care Worker Visa, you need to have enough money to pay the application fee and to support yourself when you arrive in the UK.
 Health and Care Worker Visa applicants do not have to pay Immigration Health Surcharge.
 See up-to-date information about how much the Health and Care Worker Visa costs here.
 You may be exempt from these financial requirements if you are already in the UK, or if your employers can cover your costs during your first month in the UK and this is confirmed in your certificate of sponsorship.